corsairmarks/ringworld_graphical_enhancements/mod/README.md

     * Merge underlying game changes
     * Support new shipset
 * 2.1.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes
+* 2.2.0 Mark as compatible with Stellaris 3.4 "Cepheus" - no script changes

 ## Source Code